tbrowder/FontFactory-TT/README.md

 ### System fonts

-To use this module, you must first generate a list of all the TrueType and OpenType fonts available on your system.
+To use this module, you must have a list of the base OpenType fonts in your home directory.
 That is automatically accomplished during the installation by `zef` in its build step.
-The only directories searched are the following:

-  * /usr/share/fonts

-  * /usr/share/X11/fonts/TTF

-  * /usr/local/share/fonts

 The list will be stored in your `$HOME` directory as `$HOME/.fontfactory/system-fonts.list`.
-That file looks something like this:
+That file looks like this:

-    # font-index font-name location has-kerning?
+    # font-index font-base-name location has-kerning?
-    2 Blarney.ttf /usr/src/fonts/ HAS-KERNING
+    t  basename  /usr/share/..
+HAS-KERNING # replacement for Adobe Times-Roman
       #... more entries
-    243 Courier.otf /usr/local/fonts/
-      #... more entries

-Note that there may be multiple instances of the same font on your system, but only one will be listed.
-This module uses that file, but you can regenerate it at any time by running `ff-gen-list`.
-You may delete any font entries in the lists, but do not change the format of the first three fields of remaining data lines.
+You may delete any font entries in the list, but do not change the format of the first three fields of remaining data lines.
 Comments starting with a `#` are allowed, and the text is ignored from there to the end of the line.

 ### User fonts